cdong1012/cdong1012.github.io/_posts/2020-06-09-rust-ransomware1.markdown

     winapi = { version = "0.3", features = ["winuser"] }

 ```

+---

-### 2. Anti-Reversing techniques
+### Anti-Reversing techniques:

-- **IsDebuggerPresent**
+### I. IsDebuggerPresent

-    * *IsDebuggerPresent* is a cool WinAPI function used to check for the **BeingDebugged** flag in the PEB (Process Environment Block) and will return a non-zero value if it is indeed being debug.
+- *IsDebuggerPresent* is a cool WinAPI function used to check for the **BeingDebugged** flag in the PEB (Process Environment Block) and will return a non-zero value if it is indeed being debug.

-    * In theory, if this functions returns a non-zero value, the malware should exit immediately instead of executing its behavior to prevent reverse engineers from being able to run it with a debugger attached
+    - In theory, if this functions returns a non-zero value, the malware should exit immediately instead of executing its behavior to prevent reverse engineers from being able to run it with a debugger attached

-    * You can read more about the documentation [here](https://docs.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-isdebuggerpresent "IsDebuggerPresent")
+    - You can read more about the documentation [here](https://docs.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-isdebuggerpresent "IsDebuggerPresent")

-    * This is what the documentation from Rust Winapi looks like
+    - This is what the documentation from Rust Winapi looks like
         ![alt text](/uploads/IsDebuggerPresent.JPG "IsDebuggerPresent")

-    * If you trace down the type of the returned variable (*BOOL*), you will find that *BOOL* is just a wrapper for *i32* in Rust!
+    - If you trace down the type of the returned variable (*BOOL*), you will find that *BOOL* is just a wrapper for *i32* in Rust!

-    * At this point, we're ready to try it out in main.rs!
+    - At this point, we're ready to try it out in main.rs!

-    * First, since *IsDebuggerPresent* is from the winapi::um::debugapi crate, we need to import it in **Cargo.toml**.
+    - First, since *IsDebuggerPresent* is from the winapi::um::debugapi crate, we need to import it in **Cargo.toml**.

     ```
         winapi = { version = "0.3", features = ["debugapi"}

     ```

     - After that, we can lay it out in **main.rs**:

     ``` rust